mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 A standard-configuration ship can also enter a planet's atmosphere, but is reliant on its thrusters to keep it aloft at all times and is extremely ungainly.
 Pilot checks are required for all movement and suffer a –2 DM.

-A distributed ship must make a Pilot check at a –4 DM when it enters an atmosphere and for every minute of fl ight.
+A distributed ship must make a Pilot check at a –4 DM when it enters an atmosphere and for every minute of flight.
 Each check that is failed inflicts 2d6 points of damage.

 ## BOARDING, DOCKING AND LANDING